Read on to learn more about my work, or watch this short video by film maker Sarah Lewis: Click here for video

 In my 20s I did more drawing and became interested in art, especially painting.
 Perhaps it was the influence of my Spanish studies, looking at the strange imagery of Goya, El Greco, Zurbaran.
 I wanted to understand how they achieved the effects that they create with colour, texture, form and particularly space and composition.
 What makes a painting work?
 What are the mechanics of it?
 So I set out to learn, not just by reading, studying and looking at art but by doing it myself: trial and error; a lot of both!

 In 2014 the opportunity arose to quit the day job and dedicate myself to painting, nearly 20 years after I first picked up a brush as an adult.
 Since then, in a spirit of experimentation, I have tried out a lot of different things.
-My studio is like a laboratory of image creation.
 My aim is to create new and surprising images with their own unique presence in the world.
-Most recently I have been exploring renaissance painting techniques and working on incredibly life-like portraits, pushing the boundaries of the process as far as possible in the service of my clients.
+I have explored renaissance painting techniques and made incredibly life-like portraits, pushing the potential of the process to its limits.
+Most recently my paintings have turned into sculptures, acquiring layers like wooden collages, capturing small spaces and adding exciting new elements, including figures.
+To see more visit the gallery "Cabinet Creations".